-Numerical methods can be characterised in a Bayesian fashion. ✓ This does not coincide with average-case analysis and IBC. ✓ ■ BPNMs can be composed into pipelines, e.g. for inverse problems. ✓ lacksquare Bayes' rule as disintegration $ o$ (expensive!) numerical implementation. ✓/ Lots of room to improve computational cost and bias. ! ?
-Departures from the 'Bayesian gold standard' can be assessed in terms of cost- accuracy tradeoff. ! ? • How to choose/design an appropriate prior? !?
+Numerical methods can be characterised in a Bayesian fashion. ✓ This does not coincide with average-case analysis.
+1 ■ BPNMs can be composed into pipelines, e.g. for inverse problems. ✓ ■ Bayes' rule as disintegration \rightarrow (expensive!) numerical implementation.
+1/ Lots of room to improve computational cost and bias. !?
+Departures from the "Bayesian gold standard" can be assessed in terms of cost-acc curac tradeoff. !? • How to choose/design an appropriate (numerically-analytically right) prior? !?

-Cockayne, Oates, Sullivan, and Girolami (2017b) "Bayesian probabilistic numerical methods" arXiv:1702.03673.
+Cockayne, Oates, Sullivan, and Girolami (2017b) arXiv:1702.03673.